-In 2018, we raised $114,889 with in-stadium charity auctions.
-We hosted programs, promotions, walks, marathons and events that generated another $1.5 million for worthy causes.
-Additionally, combined in-kind and monetary contributions made by the Red Wings totaled $73,437.
-Our beloved mascot Spikes made 138 charity appearances valued at $10,350 and Red Wings players made 17 appearances in the community.
+In 2019, we raised $12,021 with in-stadium charity auctions.
+Additionally, combined in-kind and monetary contributions made by the Red Wings totaled $55,000.
 The Silver family awarded $5000 in seasonal employee scholarships.
 The Red Wings have been a leading partner in both the Press-Radio Club's annual charity dinner and Challenger World Series Baseball.
 Our staff devotes significant time serving on various not-for-profit boards and volunteer projects.

 The Red Wings were honored to be nominated for the John Henry Moss Service Award by Minor League Baseball for a third straight year in 2019.
 It is a great privilege to be able to give back to the community that makes our success as a ballclub possible!

 During the last few offseasons, the Wings Front Office has picked a morning to head over to the Open Door Mission on Main Street and make lunches for the homeless.